HoplaGeiss/ludan-technology/src/assets/blog/2017-08-04_dynamically_add_component.md

 ## Multiple contents

-If you would like to add multiple contents to a component you can still use `ng-content`, but in a slightly different way!
+If you would like to add multiple contents to a component you can still use `ng-content` but in a slightly different way!

 All you need to do is wrap your contents in divs and call them from your other component with a `select`.